nabeken/renovate-config-oss/README.md

 # renovate-config-oss

-A shareable renovate config for my OSS projects.
-I have a self-hosted Renovate Bot on Github Apps.
+A shareable renovate config and self-hosted Renovate Github Apps runner for my OSS projects.

 ## How to enable Renovate for my OSS projects